draoZA/log4t/README.md

 # Log4t - a Simple Logger for Typescript

 Simple logger for Javascript/Typescript.
+Also tested with Ionic/Angular.

+Features:
+- Supports out of the box console output and loggly for remote logging.
+- Logger can be used with node & web apps.
+Remote access done via Axios
-Supports by default console output and loggly.
-You can add custom adapters if required.
+- You can easily add custom adapters if required.
+Only need to implement the actual logging method.
+Rest can be inherited from default.
+Examples available.
+- Support for multiple loggers with different configs.
+Allows for example to only enable logging in certain sections of the app and not getting spammed by all log messages :-)
+- Convience method to log entering and exiting of methods/functions
+- Allows to log callee function, ie where the log message was called
+- Console log supports bind which then shows exact location of call in console - like you would have used console.log etc
+- Remote logging supported via Axios

+Several examples and config description below should make usage easy.
+Also adding custom adapters for other (remote) log services should be fairly straight forward.

+ENJOY! :-)

 ## Example